Representational State Transfer (REST)

 Snippet from Wikipedia: REST

-REST (Representational state transfer) is a software architectural style that was created to guide the design and development of the architecture for the World Wide Web.
-REST defines a set of constraints for how the architecture of an Internet-scale distributed hypermedia system, such as the Web, should behave.
-The REST architectural style emphasises the scalability of interactions between components, uniform interfaces, independent deployment of components, and the creation of a layered architecture to facilitate caching of components to reduce user-perceived latency, enforce security, and encapsulate legacy systems.
+REST (representational state transfer) is a software architectural style that was created to guide the design and development of the architecture for the World Wide Web.
+REST defines a set of constraints for how the architecture of a distributed, Internet-scale hypermedia system, such as the Web, should behave.
+The REST architectural style emphasizes uniform interfaces, independent deployment of components, the scalability of interactions between them, and creating a layered architecture to promote caching to reduce user-perceived latency, enforce security, and encapsulate legacy systems.

-REST has been employed throughout the software industry to create stateless, reliable Web-based applications.
-An application that obeys the REST constraints may be informally described as RESTful, although this term is more commonly associated with the design of HTTP-based APIs and what are widely considered best practices regarding the "verbs" (HTTP methods) a resource responds to while having little to do with REST as originally formulated—and is often even at odds with the concept.
+REST has been employed throughout the software industry to create stateless, reliable web-based applications.
+An application that adheres to the REST architectural constraints may be informally described as RESTful.
+However, this term is more commonly associated with the design of HTTP-based APIs and what are widely considered best practices regarding the "verbs" (HTTP methods) a resource responds to while having little to do with REST as originally formulated—and is often even at odds with the concept.

 • kb/representational_state_transfer.txt